007revad/Synology_HDD_db/2025_plus_models.md

     touch /tmp/installable_check_pass
     ```
 7. Refresh the web installation page and install DSM.
-8. Then in the telnet window, or via SSH, execute the following command
+8. Then in the telnet window, or via SSH, execute the following command:
    ```
    /usr/syno/bin/synosetkeyvalue support_disk_compatibility no
    ```